Arve2/Vibra-trickler-3/README.md

 ### 2. Attach drop tube to 3D printed powder hopper
 1. See [overview](./media/3D_parts.jpg) of what your'e trying to accomplish.
 1. Glue the 6x12mm plug into the tube's back end.
-Then drill and screw it against the mark on the hopper's back.
+Then drill and screw it against the hole at the back of the hopper.
 1. Glue the four half-moon shaped parts to the hopper plate, as shown above. _For adjusting angle if powder flows too fast or slow._
 1. Put something soft, such as a rubber band, under the hopper to facilitate vibration.
 1. Mount the baseplate, hopper plate and funnel holder together as shown above.